 Mormons can spin the statements of the past all they want, but the fact of the matter is that there is no similarity linking these statements with Mormonism.
 First of all, theosis, or “union with God,” speaks in part of a desire or perceived ability to seek God’s holiness.
 It never attempts to undermine the biblical truth that God is one nor does this teaching give hope to believers that they can expect to become ontologically a God.
 In other words, theosis does not support the notion that Christians will ever achieve the essence or being of a God.

-In their excellent book titled Mormon America, Richard and Joan Ostling spend several pages examining this alleged compatibility between Eastern theosis and Mormon godhood.
+In their book titled Mormon America: The Power and the Promise, Richard and Joan Ostling spend several pages examining this alleged compatibility between Eastern theosis and Mormon godhood.